Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Numerical Results

 where $-\Delta$ is the Laplace operator denoting the kinetic term and $V(x)$ is a local potential with four Gaussian potential wells,

-In \eqref{eq:dft_potential}, the centers of the wells are located at $\ell_i = \frac{2i-1}{8}$, the depths of the wells are $\alpha_i = 850 + 50 \times \mathrm{mod}(i,4)$, and the constant width of the wells is $\sigma = 0.1$.
-This second order differential operator, \eqref{eq:dft_eg}, can be viewed as a synthetic linear operator in each self-consistent field iteration in DFT computation, simulating four different atoms located periodically on a line.
+The centers of these wells locate at $\ell_i = \frac{2i-1}{8}$, the depths of the wells are $\alpha_i = 850 + 50 \times \mathrm{mod}(i,4)$, and the constant width of these wells is $\sigma = 0.1$.
+This second order differential operator, \eqref{eq:dft_eg}, can be viewed as the linear operator in a self-consistent field iteration in DFT computation, simulating four different atoms located periodically on a line.
 In this example, we are interested in computing the low-lying four eigenpairs.
-The matrix form of \eqref{eq:dft_eg} is obtained via discretizing the problem on a uniform grid with $n = 500$ points.
-The Laplace operator is discretized with second-order central difference scheme.
+The associated matrix is obtained via discretizing the problem on a uniform grid with $n = 500$ points, where the Laplace operator is discretized using the central difference scheme.
 In Figure~\ref{fig:dft_eigenvector} left, we plot the four eigenvectors corresponding to smallest four eigenvalues.
-Due to the localized potential and periodicity, the eigenvectors associated with low-lying eigenvalues have localized property as well, which means that these vectors are sparse.
+Due to the localized potential and periodicity, the eigenvectors associated with low-lying eigenvalues have localized property, which means that these eigenvectors are sparse.

-Numerical results are demonstrated in Figure~\ref{fig:dft_eigenvector} and Table~\ref{tab:numres_dft} over 100 runs, where tolerance is set to be $10^{-8}$.
-Figure~\ref{fig:dft_eigenvector} middle plots scaled four convergent columns from \TOMOne{} and the right figure plots scaled four convergent columns from the non-triangularized counterpart.
-Table~\ref{tab:numres_dft} further includes the iteration numbers, total numbers of column accesses, sparsity counts, and accuracy measurements for both algorithms.
-In Table~\ref{tab:numres_dft}, the NNZ~(number of non-zeros) is measured as the number of entries with absolute values greater than $10^{-5}$.
-For \TOM{} case, NNZ is $178$ which is exactly equal to that of reference eigenvectors.
-The non-triangularized algorithm does not provide eigenvectors without extra orthogonalization step.
-Hence the accuracy measurement of eigenvectors is not available.
+Numerical results are demonstrated in Figure~\ref{fig:dft_eigenvector} and Table~\ref{tab:numres_dft}.
+The tolerance is $10^{-8}$, and each algorithm is perform 100 times with random initial states.
+Figure~\ref{fig:dft_eigenvector} middle plots the scaled four convergent columns from \TOMOne{} and the right figure plots scaled four convergent columns from the non-triangularized counterpart.
+Table~\ref{tab:numres_dft} includes the number of iterations, the number of matrix-vector multiplications, the number of nonzeros (NNZ), and the accuracies.
+In Table~\ref{tab:numres_dft}, the NNZ is the number of entries with absolute values greater than $10^{-5}$.
+The NNZ of the ground truth eigenvectors is 1328.
+Since \OFMOne{} does not provide eigenvectors without an extra orthogonalization step, the accuracy of eigenvectors is not available.